trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 For the pre-authorized code flow, you need to determine whether the issuer requires a PIN or not.
-To do this, first get the `PreAuthorizedCodeGrantParams` object by calling the `preAuthorizedCodeGrantParams` method on your `Capabilities` object.
+To do this, first get the `PreAuthorizedCodeGrantParams` object by calling the `preAuthorizedCodeGrantParams` method on your `Interaction` object.
 Then, use the `pinRequired` method to determine whether a PIN is needed or not.
 Once you know this, you're ready to [request credentials](#request-credential).

 #### Authorization Code Flow

+If you are using a `WalletInitiatedInteraction`, then you have the option of checking what credentials the issuer supports.
+To do this call the `SupportedCredentials` method and use the methods on the returned object to see what credential formats and types are supported.
+If you already know what credential format+types you want, then you can skip this step.

-First, you need to create an authorization URL.
-To do this, call the `createAuthorizationURL` method on the `Interaction` object.
+To begin the Authorization Code flow, you need to create an authorization URL.
+To do this, call the `createAuthorizationURL` method on the
+`Interaction` object.
 You need to provide the following parameters:
 * Client ID: This is a value that's specific to your application and/or issuer.
 The Client ID is a part of the OAuth2 specification, and has to be obtained by out-of-band means.
 * Redirect URI: The URI that you want the service to redirect to after authorization is complete.
 You will likely want this to be some sort of deep link to your app.
 More information on this can be found further below.

+Additionally, if you're using a `WalletInitiatedInteraction` object, then there are two additional required
+parameters:
+* Credential Format: The format of the credential you want to receive from the issuer by the end of the flow.
+* Credential Types: The types of the credential you want to receive from the issuer by the end of the flow.

 Additionally, some issuers' authorization servers may require scopes to be passed in.
 In this case, use the `setScopes` method on the `CreateAuthorizationURLOpts` object to pass in scopes.
 The `scopes` value is also part of the